BluGenes-source/audio-to-text-app/README.md

 - Save and load transcriptions

 ## Branch Information
-- The `master` branch always contains a stable, working version of the application
+- The `master` branch contains a stable version of the application that runs, but may not be fully functional
 - New features will be developed in separate feature branches
+- Updates to the master branch may take longer as they require thorough testing
 - Current feature branches:
-  - `local_tts`: Development branch for local AI model integration, starting with Hugging Face API
+  - `local_tts`: Development branch for local AI model integration, starting with Hugging Face API (still under active development)

 ## Requirements
 - Python 3.10 or higher